scjacobi/NIFE/README.md

 * Decoupling emulators from systems such that you manage emulators independently, and then associate them with the systems afterword.
 * Free-form image association for each system.
 Images can be screenshots, title screen, box art, whatever you want.
 You simply point the front-end to any two paths containing artwork, and it will attempt to display whatever is in them.

+All settings are saved in a .nife folder in your home directory.
+When you first start the application, you'll have an empty system list in the upper left corner, and an empty emulator list in the lower left.
+To get started, right click in the systems list window to begin adding a system.
+When you're done with that, right click in the emulator list window to start associating some emulator, which you will have to define in the emulator management window.

+In addition to the more obvious user interfaces, there are some shortcuts design to improve the overall experience.
+You can launch a game by double clicking the filename, or by keeping the focus on the file list and pressing Enter.
+You can edit any system or emulator by double clicking on them.
+You can move systems up and down in the systems list by pressing PageUp or PageDown.

 This project will likely be very WIP for quite some time, but I welcome feedback either through github, or email me at procyon.sjj (at) gmail.com